LLNL/raja-suite-tutorial/Intermediate_Tutorial/00-BASE/README.md

 Use the code to compare implementations between the RAJA kernel and launch abstractions.

-To run the code compile and run via:
+Compile and run the code:

 ```
 $ make fractal-ex0-c-loop